 Scout Out an 18th-Century War TempleBig Island

-Two centuries ago, Hawaiian rulers worshiped a powerful war god called Ku.
-King Kamehameha I, who fought numerous battles to unify all the Hawaiian islands, sought Ku’s support by building a massive stone temple 400 feet above Kawaihae Harbor in North Kohala.
+Two centuries ago, Hawaiian rulers worshipped a powerful war god named Ku.
+King Kamehameha the Great, who fought numerous battles to unify all the Hawaiian Islands, sought Ku’s support by building a massive stone temple 400 feet above KAWAIHAE HARBOR in North Kohala.

-Construction of the 20-foot-high lava rock temple, or heiau, began in 1790 and was completed a year later.
-By 1810, Kamehameha had conquered the Islands and established a monarchy.
-He died in 1819, after which his son abandoned the religious practices that had ruled Hawai‘i and ordered destruction of the heiau.
+Construction of the 20-foot-high LAVA ROCK TEMPLE, or heiau, began in 1790 and was completed a year later.
+By 1810, Kamehameha had conquered the islands and established a monarchy.
+He died in 1819, after which his son, Kamehameha II, abandoned the religious practices that had ruled Hawai‘i and ordered destruction of the heiau.

-Pu‘ukohola heiau, which means Temple on the Hill of the Whale, is open daily from 7:45 a.m. to 5 p.m.
+Pu‘ukohola heiau, which means “TEMPLE ON THE HILL OF THE WHALE,” is open daily from 8:15 a.m. to 4:45 p.m.
 Admission is free.
-The park is located 1 mile south of the harbor at Kawaihae on Highway 270.
+The park is located a mile south of the harbor at Kawaihae on Highway 270.